 If your shoes are too uncomfortable to wear, you probably need to take time to break them in.
-Check out How to Break In Climbing Shoes: The Definitive Guide for a more in-depth guide on breaking in climbing shoes with 5 tried and true methods.
+Check out our guide one How to Break In Climbing Shoes for a more in-depth guide on breaking in climbing shoes with 5 tried and true methods.

 If you own an old, stretched-out pair of shoes, it could be helpful to know that many climbers use these for training purposes like warm-ups or practicing routes with less elaborate footwork.

 Although well-worn shoes are incredibly comfortable, their structural integrity is questionable.
 Socks are of great use here for filling any empty space.